Montgomery Canal: Western extension

 A lack of capital and income prevented completion of the canal and Garthmyl remained the terminus for 20 years but by 1812, Newtown was experiencing significant growth and there were calls to extend the route southwards, either as a canal from Garthmyl to Newtown or as a canal to Bryn-derwen and a tramroad beyond that.
 A meeting of the shareholders held in October 1813 narrowly voted to press on and Josias Jessop was asked to survey the route.
 His initial estimate was £28,268 although some of the committee later thought that he had forgotten to include the cost of puddling and lining the canal.
 The company agreed to put a Bill before Parliament to obtain the necessary powers but factions developed within the shareholders with some fearing that they might lose their investment if the canal were completed.
 Heated meetings were held in September 1814 and January 1815 at which neither side was entirely successful but on 3 February 1815, the company agreed that the new section would effectively be built by a separate company with its own committee and accounts.

 The old company would be known as the Eastern Branch with the new company responsible for the Western Branch.
 Any profits that the Eastern Branch made above 5 per cent would be used to fund the extension and on completion, the two branches would be jointly managed.
 Surpluses from the Eastern Branch would continue to be transferred to the Western Branch until it was able to pay a 5 per cent dividend at which point the two companies would be formally amalgamated.
-This was enshrined in an Act of Parliament obtained in 1815 which authorised the raising of £40,000 in new shares to complete the canal.
+This was enshrined in the Montgomeryshire Canal Act 1815 (55 Geo.
+3. c. lxxxiii) which authorised the raising of £40,000 in new shares to complete the canal.
 The new company kept themselves separate failing to notify the Eastern Branch how the work was progressing.
 Under the supervision of John Williams, the resident engineer, who used Jessop's plans, the new canal was completed in March 1819 although it was not formally declared to be complete until 7 December 1821.
 It descended through six locks from Newtown and was supplied with water from the River Severn by a 24 ft water wheel and a backup steam engine.
 An additional supply came from a weir and feeder at Penarth.